 Titanium is fast becoming the material of choice in a growing number of industrial applications, most notably the aerospace, electronics, chemical, and medical sectors.
 Key among the attributes that make it so attractive is its excellent strength-to-weight ratio, biocompatibility, corrosion resistance and its extensive temperature range and low thermal expansion coefficients.
 But these attributes also make conventional processing methods challenging.
 For example, it can take up to 10 to 100 times longer to shape components made from titanium than those made from aluminium alloys.
 Production methods for processing titanium, therefore, have to be fast and economical.

 In 2012 Precision Micro was acquired by leading aerospace, defence and electronics giant Meggitt plc., which opened up new possibilities for the company, not least due to the scale of investment in new processes and opportunities that are now taking place.
-One such was the development of the photo etching process for the volume production of components produced from sheet titanium and its alloys, made possible by a 1m euro investment in the plant and premises in 2014
+One such was the development of its photo etching process for the volume production of components produced from sheet titanium and its alloys, made possible by a €1m investment in its plant and premises.

 Precision Micro has a clear vision for the future of photo etching of titanium.
-Mick Taylor, Commercial Director summarises why this new offering is so vital for industry.
-“Titanium’s biocompatibility fits perfectly with the production of technical medical implantable devices such as reconstructive meshes, antennas, and anode and cathode battery current collectors.
+Mick Taylor, commercial director summarises why this new offering is so vital for industry.
+“Titanium’s biocompatibility fits perfectly with the production of technical medical implantable devices such as reconstructive meshes, antennas and anode and cathode battery current collectors.
 We also predict huge interest from the aerospace sector, where titanium is used to strengthen carbon fibre.
-Titanium can withstand comparable loads better than aluminium and has minimal fatigue concerns; its corrosion resistance also making it the material of choice for the chemical industry where oxidising agents are often present.
+Titanium can withstand comparable loads better than aluminium and has minimal fatigue concerns; its corrosion resistance also making it the material of choice for the chemical industry where oxidising agents are often present.”